Brob2nd/Smash-Remix-Debugged/readme.md

 - No Variants: All stages except for variants, Dream Land Beta 1 and 2 and How to Play.
 (Fray's Stage Night is included.)
 - Staff Picks: Favorites of the contributors of Smash Remix.

-### Random Select
+### Random Select With Variants
-- By default, the variants (Metal Mario, Giant DK, polygons, J/E regional versions) and bonus characters (Dark Samus, Lucas, Mad Piano, etc.) are not included in the random character select that occurs when toggling the CPU button on the character select screen or by using the '?' slot.
+- By default, the variants (Metal Mario, Giant DK, polygons, J/E regional versions) are not included in the random character select that occurs when toggling the CPU button on the character select screen.
-- This toggle allows for them each to be included, as well as selecting from Vanilla only.
+- This toggle allows for them to be included.

-#### Toggle Name: _Random Select_
+#### Toggle Name: _Random Select With Variants_

 ### Player Tags
 - Can store up to 20 names (which are be selected via Character Menu Panel).